 To convert spot colors to CMYK, change the color setting in your design program to Process Color and the color mode to CMYK.

-Can I use Pantone colours?
+Can I use Pantone colors?

 Yes, you can use Pantone colors, but they must be converted to CMYK color mode before printing.
 This ensures that the colors are printed correctly.

-How do colours affect the printing process?
+How do colors affect the printing process?

 Colors in CMYK mode ensure correct color reproduction and high print quality.
 Incorrect color modes or poorly converted spot colors can lead to inaccurate colors and inferior print results.